waisworkshop/waisworkshop.github.io/content/current-meeting/agenda.md

 --->

+## Detailed Agenda

+Click [here](/agendas/wais2025booklet.pdf) for the full agenda and abstract booklet for the 2025 WAIS Workshop.

 ## Rough Schedule

 Plan to arrive Tuesday, September 16 for a light dinner and socializing.
 The workshop is 2½ days, concluding with lunch on Friday, September 19.
 We will have around 40–45 talks that cover all aspects of the West Antarctic Ice Sheet system or other marine ice-sheet systems, including research from glaciologists, oceanographers, atmospheric scientists, biologists, computer scientists, and engineers at all career stages.
 Following each set of oral presentations, a panel (the session's speakers) and the moderator will lead an open discussion about the general theme, and examine what the significance of new insights presented in the talks is for WAIS and other marine ice-sheet systems.
 This open, engaged discussion helps identify the core research directiosn for our community.